Larry Seiple: Early life and education

 Seiple was born in Allentown, Pennsylvania, where he played football for William Allen High School.

 He played collegiate football at the University of Kentucky, where he was a wide receiver and running back for the Wildcats, and also handled punts, kickoffs, and kickoff returns for the team.
 He was a second-team All-Southeastern Conference selection in his junior season, averaging 4.3 yards per carry while also scoring nine touchdowns and gaining 1,081 yards of offense.
 In three seasons, Seiple gained 2,137 yards from scrimmage and scored 18 touchdowns, and set school records for average yards per catch, both in a season (23.5 in 1965) and in a career (19.8).
 He had four receptions of at least 70 yards, and once converted a 4th and 41 with a 70 yard touchdown on a fake punt.

 Career

 National Football League

-Seiple entered the 1967 NFL/AFL draft and was selected by the Miami Dolphins in Round 7 with the 163rd overall selection.
+Seiple entered the 1967 NFL/AFL draft and was selected by the Miami Dolphins in the seventh round with the 163rd overall selection.
 Unlike most punters, Seiple also caught and carried the ball on occasion for the Dolphins.
 His most prolific year was 1969 when he netted 577 yards and scored five touchdowns, leading the Dolphins in both categories that year.
 Seiple was often able to rush for yards instead of punting.
 That type of risk paid dividends for the Dolphins in a 1972 playoff game against the Pittsburgh Steelers in which he ran for a 37-yard gain, keeping a drive alive.
 Miami would go on to win that game and the Super Bowl that year, completing a perfect season of 17–0, the only perfect season by an NFL team in the league's history.